Apple’s iPhone 12 Could Have Even More Cameras, Based On New Render

 This isn’t the first iPhone 12 design that has surfaced recently.
 Just weeks after Apple announced its 2019 iPhones, designer Ben Geskin took to Twitter to share his own renders, which also featured a notch-less display.
 Geskin claimed the “Face ID and TrueDepth camera system [will be] housed in the top bezel” of the new phones and that would eliminate the need for a notched display, as previously reported by The Inquisitr.

-However, when questioned about the likelihood of a notch-less iPhone in 2020, Geskin said he thinks there is only about a 20% chance of it happening.
+However, when questioned about the likelihood of a notch-less iPhone in 2020, Geskin said he thinks there is only about a 20 percent chance of it happening.

 TF International Securities analyst Ming-Chi Kuo has predicted an “all-new form factor design” for the iPhone in 2020, which means the square designs featured on both renders could be a possibility.
 Kuo also recently updated his other 2020 Apple predictions, according to a report from The Verge.